I said my goodbyes to Indian daily soaps many years ago. Since then, I relied on a healthy diet of HBO and Netflix shows.

 It is one of the highest-rated drama in Korean cable television history.

-This communication between people from past and present helps in gaining foresight as well as hindsight, which also prevents crimes happening in the first place.
+This communication between people from past and present helps in gaining foresight as well as hindsight, which also prevents crimes from happening in the first place.
 However, this meddling also creates some problems.

 Some of the cases are inspired by real crimes, for example, the Hwaseong serial murders between 1986 and 1991, which remain unsolved to date.